-Patch action: This well-groomed farm in Issaaquah is a guaranteed hit, especially with younger kids.
+Patch action: This well-groomed farm in Issaquah is a guaranteed hit, especially with younger kids.
 Its popular Fall Festival includes a pumpkin patch, ATVs and race track, corn bin, pony rides, hay maze, inflatables, haunted forest trail, bonfires with s'mores and concessions.
 Come in costume for trick-or-treating.
-New for 2016: a pumpkin carving contest.
-Carve pumpkins onsite and they'll clean up the mess plus the winner gets $500 and honorable mentions win fall festival tickets for the following year.
+Starting the end of September, you can also bring your kids to watch the salmon running up the creek!

 Kelsey Creek Farm, Bellevue